vbsw/g2d-demo/README.md

 ## About
 g2d-demo is a graphic application that uses g2d framework to test and to demonstrate basic idea of using g2d.
 It is published on <https://github.com/vbsw/g2d-demo>.

-## Compilation
+## Compile
-To compile you need Go (<https://go.dev/doc/install>) and a C compiler (e.g. <https://jmeubank.github.io/tdm-gcc/>).
+Install Go (<https://golang.org/doc/install>).
+For Cgo install a C compiler (<https://jmeubank.github.io/tdm-gcc/>).

-On Windows to compile without console use:
+For Windows:
+To compile an executable that doesn't open a console, use

 	-ldflags -H=windowsgui

 ## Controls